dhmay/jamstats/README.md

 ### Drag-and-drop (Windows only)

-On Windows, to generate a plots PDF, you can simply drag your game JSON file onto the jamstats.exe file.
+On Windows, to generate a plots PDF, you can simply **drag and drop** your game JSON file onto the jamstats.exe file.
 That will generate a .pdf file in the same directory as your `.json` file, with the same name but with the `.json` extension replaced with `.pdf`.

 ### Commandline